 Mobile phones have been found to lose connection to the UconnectTM Phone.
 When this happens, the connection can generally be reestablished by switching the phone OFF/ON.
-Your mobile phone is recommended to remain
+Your mobile phone is recommended to remain in Bluetooth® ON mode.

 Power-Up